openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3B, CRED_PSK ), defined in {{key-der}}.

+There is no need for MAC_3 or signature, since AEAD's built-in integrity and the use of PSK-based key derivation provides implicit authentication of the Initiator.

 ### Responder Processing of Message 3

+Upon receiving message_3, the Responder performs the following steps:

+* Derive the decryption key K_3 and IV_3 as defined in {{key-der}}.

+* Parse the structure of message_3, which consists of a stream-cipher encrypted structure, CIPHERTEXT_3 = PLAINTEXT_3A XOR KEYSTREAM_3, where PLAINTEXT_3A = ( ID_CRED_PSK, CIPHERTEXT_3B ) and CIPHERTEXT_3B is the inner AEAD-encrypted object.

+* Generate KEYSTREAM_3 with the same method the initiator used.

+* Decrypt CIPHERTEXT_3 using binary XOR with KEYSTREAM_3, resulting in PLAINTEXT_3A = ( ID_CRED_PSK, CIPHERTEXT_3B ).

+* Validate or match ID_CRED_PSK to identify which PSK to use.
+If the ID is unrecognized, the Responder aborts.

+* AEAD-decrypt CIPHERTEXT_3B using:

+  - K_3, IV_3
+  - external_aad = << ID_CRED_PSK, TH_3, CRED_PSK >>
+  - protected = h''
+  - AEAD algorithm from cipher suite

+If verification fails, this indicates either the Initiator does not know the correct PSK, or the message was tampered with.
+Contrary, if verification succeeds, the Responder conlcudes that the Initiator knows the correct PSK, has correctly derived the transcript hash TH_3 and is actively participating in the protocol.

+Lastly, the Responder computes TH_4 as defined in {{key-der}}

+No MAC_3 or signature is needed, as the AEAD tag guarantees both integrity and authenticity in this symmetric setting.

 ## Message 4